-In addition, M&T maintains nonqualified defined benefit and defined contribution retirement plans to supplement retirement benefits for the NEOs in order to make up for benefits that cannot be provided in the qualified plans due to Internal Revenue Service limits; however, total compensation recognized for this purpose is capped at \$350,000.
-Beginning in 2020, M&T has amended the non-qualified retirement plans to allow the maximum creditable compensation, including incentive compensation, to be increased from \$350,000 to two times the annual IRS Compensation Limit, indexed annually.
+In addition, M&T maintains nonqualified defined benefit and defined contribution retirement plans to supplement retirement benefits for the NEOs in order to make up for benefits that cannot be provided in the qualified plans due to Internal Revenue Service limits; however, compensation recognized for this purpose is capped at two times the annual IRS Compensation Limit, indexed annually, which includes maximum creditable compensation, including incentive compensation.
 The nonqualified plans are not funded, except as benefits are actually paid to executive officers upon retirement.
 Additional information regarding these retirement plans and arrangements is provided in the sections titled "Pension Benefits" and "Nonqualified Deferred Compensation."